gsr142/Trivia-Mania/README.md

 ## Features
-* Diverse Categories: Choose from an array of exciting categories, including History, Science, Movies, Sports, General Knowledge, and more.
+* Diverse Categories: Choose from an array of exciting categories, including History, Sports, Video Games, and more.

 * Multiple Difficulty Levels: Tailor your trivia experience by selecting your preferred difficulty level—Easy, Medium, or Hard.